Evaluating the Usability of Microgestures for Text Editing Tasks in Virtual Reality: Conclusion

 This paper introduced \emph{microGEXT}, a microgesture-based system for text editing in VR, designed to mitigate well-known challenges such as user fatigue, precision limitations, and social accessibility.
 We evaluated its usability, efficiency, and overall user experience through three controlled studies.

-Study~1 ($N=20$) compared microGEXT with a commercially inspired Baseline gesture-plus-menu system, showing significant reductions in edit time for commands such as \textsc{Cut}, \textsc{Delete}, and \textsc{Select All}, alongside improved user experience.
+Study~1 ($N=20$) compared microGEXT with a commercially inspired Baseline ray-casting + pinch menu system, showing significant reductions in edit time for commands such as \textsc{Cut}, \textsc{Delete}, and \textsc{Select All}, alongside improved user experience.
 Study~2 ($N=20$) examined text range selection, where microGEXT performed comparably to the Baseline for short selections while reducing physical and mental demand in longer tasks.
 Study~3 ($N=10$) demonstrated that microGEXT was intuitive and fatigue-free in open-ended workflows, supporting seamless task switching during extended use.

-Taken together, our findings demonstrate that microgestures can provide a lightweight yet powerful alternative to conventional VR text editing techniques.
+Our findings demonstrate that microgestures can provide a lightweight yet powerful alternative to conventional VR text editing techniques.
 By reducing fatigue and enhancing user satisfaction while retaining most of the performance of mid-air interfaces, microGEXT highlights the potential of subtle input for everyday VR productivity.
 Future work should explore refining recognition accuracy, extending the gesture vocabulary, and investigating long-term adoption in real-world scenarios, including hybrid modalities that combine microgestures with complementary input channels.
-To facilitate further research, we release our open-source code and anonymized datasets as supplemental materials.